Emotional exhaustion can arise when someone experiences a period of excessive stress in their work or personal life.

 But some people are more at risk than others, including people who experience the following:

 Those in demanding or stressful jobs are more likely to experience emotional exhaustion and burnout than others.

-For example, medical professors in the early stages of their career show higher indicators of emotional exhaustion and burnout risk, according to a 2014 study from the Netherlands.
+For example, medical professors in the early stages of their career show higher indicators of emotional exhaustion and burnout risk, according to a

 Police officers, nurses, social workers, and teachers may also be more at risk than others.